-The redevelopment of the Landmark Center, an Art Deco commercial complex in Boston’s Fenway neighborhood built in the late 1920s, opens more than 2.5-acres of ground-level open space as well as 90,000 square feet of roof gardens.
+The new site plan, designed in tandem with the architectural redevelopment, afforded more than 2.5-acres of ground-level open space.
 Formerly a series of paved parking lots, the street-level space enfolds the building in a pedestrian-oriented park comprising discrete, connected spaces.
 The grassy surfaces also allow water to drain into the Muddy River, restoring part of an ingenious flood-control/park system engineered by Frederick Law Olmsted’s firm in the 1880s.
 (The surface parking has been relocated to a below-grade structure.)
 The park also reconnects the site to the celebrated Emerald Necklace, a chain of historic parks throughout Boston and Brookline, and dramatically improves pedestrian circulation both within the site and to the surrounding neighborhood.

 Client: Samuels & Associates